AssemSalama/Bike-Sharing-Analysis/README.md

 - ACF and PACF Plots for Registered Rides
 - Investigating the Impact of Weather Conditions on Rides

-**Summary :**
+**G) Summary :**
-we studied a business problem related to bike sharing services.
+- we studied a business problem related to bike sharing services.
 We started by presenting some of the main visual techniques in data analysis, such as bar plots, scatter plots, and time series visualizations.
 We also analyzed customer behaviors based on different time frames and weather conditions.
 We got introduced to hypothesis testing and some of its main applications.
 Finally, we presented the basics of time series analysis, and how to identify the best time series models when dealing with nonstationary time series.